davidmoten/sparse-hilbert-index/README.md

 ```
 ## Example (binary)

-Suppose we have a 400MB binary input file with 11.4m ship position fixed-size records (35 bytes each) around Australia for one day and lat, long and time are in those records (stored as float, float, long).
+Suppose we have a 400MB binary input file with 11.4m ship position fixed-size records (35 bytes each) around Australia for 24 hours and lat, long and time are in those records (stored as float, float, long).
 I'm going to use a hilbert curve with 10 bits per dimension and 3 dimensions to make a hilbert curve index for this file, store the sorted file and its index and test the speed that I can do spatio-temporal queries on this data.

 ### Step 1: Define your serialization method
 In our case we are reading fixed size byte array records so we can use one of the built-in `Serializer`s: